-Semaphore comes with four cosmic 'Second Signal' remixes, with Shape Worship recalibrating the spiralling prog of 'Mersea Mersea Me', Toby Gale scrubbing 'Here Come the Planes' clean as a whistle, Anna Meredith draping Auclair's voice in bafflingly elasticated chords, before Sebastian Palomar promptly flings us from this solar system into the inky deep.
+Semaphore comes with four cosmic 'Second Signal' remixes, with Shape Worship recalibrating the spiralling prog of 'Mersea Mersea Me', Toby Gale scrubbing 'Here Come the Planes' clean as a whistle, and Anna Meredith draping Auclair's voice in bafflingly elasticated chords, before Sebastian Palomar flings us from this solar system into the inky deep.

 "a delirious reconnaissance mission into the deeper spaces of synth pop music" - Q Magazine

 "wonderfully odd yet contagious pop music ... a true nugget of joy" - Clash Magazine

 "intuitive songwriting coupled with beguiling explorations in syncopation and odd harmonies that hang suspended like weightless jewels" - The 405